skx/kpie/README.md

 * Information
   * `window_title` - Get the title of the new window.
+  * `window_application` - Get the application which created the window.
   * `window_class` - Get the class of the new window.
   * `window_id` - Get the ID of the new window.
   * `window_pid` - Get the PID of the new window.